mathesar-foundation/mathesar/docs/docs/install/linux-from-source.md

 !!! info ""
     We will use `systemd` to run the `gunicorn` service as it lets you use easily start and manage the service.

-1. Create a user for running gunicorn
+1. Create a user for running Gunicorn
 ```sh
 sudo groupadd gunicorn
 useradd gunicorn -g gunicorn